Second Pilot To Bust The Sound Barrier

 Key Takeaways:

-• Fitzgerald remains largely unknown, and he later died in a landing accident while flying a T-33 jet trainer.
+• Despite his groundbreaking achievement, Fitzgerald remains largely unknown and later died in a T-33 jet trainer landing accident.

 See a mistake?
 Contact us.